versia-pub/docs/docs/objects/follow.md

 # Follow

-A `Follow` action is an action that represents a user following another user.
-By following another user, the user will be able to see the other user's posts in their feed.
+A Follow action embodies a user's intent to follow another user.
+Upon successful execution of this action, the follower will start receiving the followed user's posts in their feed.
+This action facilitates the creation of a personalized content stream for each user.

-A `Follow` object **MUST** have an `followee` field that contains the URI of the user that the user is following.

 Example:
 ```json5